mohlman3/drag-menu/README.md

 "ui-touch-punch" library is included.
 More information ui-touch-punch can be found at: http://touchpunch.furf.com/.

 Tested on iOS6 Safari and Mobile Chrome.
 See a bug?
-Send me a message on GitHub or fork the source and submit a pull request.
+Send me an email at: drag-menu@ohlman.com or fork the source and submit a pull request.

 Dependencies: